KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_RewiringTool.jpg            |
 +--------------------------------------------------------------+

 The *Rewiring Tool* component is available by right clicking the main toolbar.
 This component allows rewiring / remapping of an Ibl Set file to another file of that set or an arbitrary image.
-This widget is powerful because it’s possible to dynamically generate IBL sets and arbitrary load whatever HDR you want and still benefit from *sIBL_GUI* one click lighting setup.
+This widget is powerful because it’s possible to dynamically generate IBL Sets and arbitrary loads whatever HDR you want and still benefit from *sIBL_GUI* one click lighting setup.

 Interactions: